SampahPlus/.github/profile/README.md

 For further details on ScanCare, please visit our [Sampah+ Landing Page](https://landing-page-dot-sampahplus.et.r.appspot.com/) to delve deeper into what we offer.

+You can also click [this](https://drive.google.com/file/d/19HJZ5R9SDqvL-Tj29Y62GkxrhYUsp3AF/view?usp=sharing) to watch the demo.

 ## Feature

 | Main Features                | Description                                                                                                              |